Position: Suzuki Flute Instructor

 How to Apply

-We invite and encourage you to additionally send a link to one or several 5–20 minute videos of yourself teaching a representative private and/or group class, but this is not a requirement for a first-round interview.
-Please see our video submission best practice document here.
+We invite you to send a link to one or several 5–20 minute videos of yourself teaching a representative private and/or group class, but this is not a requirement for a first-round interview.

 Applications will be reviewed on a rolling basis until the position is filled.